brevent/prevent/README.md

 - receive event which may change default home action
 - (when prevents) move task to background
 - (when prevents) start home activity
-- process with parent to init
+- (when prevents) process with parent to init

 **WARNING**: please don't prevents system pacakges nor daily packages.
 Otherwise, you may miss important information.